 Periphery Demographic: At the end of the day, it is a kids' show, but its Gaiman-esque dark fantasy elements can attract viewers of all ages, including older men.

 The Scrappy: Pique and Lilie can certainly wear on most viewers' patience, especially Lilie and her cutesy/sadistic attitudes.

-They Wasted a Perfectly Good Plot: How interesting would it have been if Rue/Kraehe was REALLY the raven from the legend.
+They Wasted a Perfectly Good Plot: How interesting would it have been if Rue/Kraehe was REALLY the raven from the legend, as it was implied in the first half of the show before the actual raven appeared?
 The romantic angle would've been a neat twist.

 Also the Book Men, we get so little information about them.
 Did any other people with the story power manifest?
 Have they been called into action before?
 How were they founded?
 Have they had to stop any other stories from coming to life?